bethtelford/helo-redo/README.md

   * It should have the URL '/api/auth/logout'.
   * This endpoint should destroy the session using req.session.destroy.

-It may seem a little counter intuitive to use a POST endpoint for logging out, but INSERT SUPER COOL EXPLANATION HERE.
+It may seem a little counter intuitive to use a POST endpoint for logging out, but authentication endpoints traditionally use POST because it is more secure and it can help avoid some unexpected behavior in some kinds of websites.

 ## Step 3
 Then you can update your existing endpoints to use the session information.